 Work on your UK credit file

 The more positive stuff you can get added to your credit file, the better.
 The easiest and quickest thing you can do to start rebuilding your credit history is registering on the electoral roll.
 Make sure you’re registered to vote at your new UK address, and that all your personal information is correct.
+Paying your household bills on time will also help to build your credit file.

 Apply to a specialist mortgage lender